Seattle Whale Watching Tours

-Please arrive for check-in 45 minutes prior to departure.
+Please arrive for check-in no later than 30 minutes prior to departure.
 Note that for our afternoon departure, our staff will man the kiosk once they return from the morning whale watching tour.

 We depart from the Edmonds Marina in beautiful downtown Edmonds, north of downtown Seattle.
 We'll cross the magnificent Strait of Juan de Fuca, to the San Juan Islands, or head south towards Tacoma - wherever the whales happen to be that day!
 Along the way, the natural history and wildlife are pointed out by our trained marine naturalist.

 Don't miss a PSE exclusive - Sherri's famous blueberry buckle - made fresh daily and available in our galley.